 If you want to make this salad and your pears are ripening too quickly, just store them in the refrigerator, this will slow down the ripening process.

-Another one of my favorite autumnal salads is this Kale and Fall Fruit Salad with Cider Poppy Seed Dressing ~ it’s another example of how I always try to include a unique dressing with any of my salad recipes.
-The cider poppy seed is another creamy dressing.
+One of my favorite autumnal salads is this Kale and Fall Fruit Salad with Cider Poppy Seed Dressing ~ the cider poppy seed is another fabulous creamy dressing.

-This gorgeous Harvest Salad comes with one of my favorite dressings, Pomegranate Allspice ~ you’re going to want to file that recipe away for other salads, too, the flavor is totally unexpected and so good.
+This gorgeous harvest kale salad comes with one of my favorite dressings, pomegranate allspice ~ you’re going to want to file that recipe away for other salads, too, the flavor is totally unexpected and so good.

 Pear Salad with Creamy Walnut Vinaigrette